Massive Nonplanar Two-Loop Maximal Unitarity: Parametrization of Hepta-Cut Solutions

-The four-point massless nonplanar double box was previously studied in terms of residues and multidimensional contour integrals by one of the present authors in ref.~\cite{Sogaard:2013yga} and by integrand-level reduction by Badger, Frellesvig and the other author in ref.~\cite{Badger:2012dp}.
+The four-point massless two-loop crossed box was previously studied in terms of residues and multidimensional contour integrals by one of the present authors in ref.~\cite{Sogaard:2013yga} and by integrand-level reduction by Badger, Frellesvig and the other author in ref.~\cite{Badger:2012dp}.